saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 <img src={useBaseUrl('img/api-fortress/2022/04/integration-step1-response.png')} alt="Response payload"/>

-Next, we need to use this token to make further calls to the application.
+Next, use this token to make further calls to the application.

 ### Step 2 - Setting a Variable

-First, we need to assign the token to a variable.
+First, assign the token to a variable.

 :::note
 Variables are used to store data temporarily for a test.